chmcewan/Provisio/README.md

 streams `<file>` to stdout while substituting all occurences of `{{foo}}` with the environmental variable `foo`.
 This is sufficient for most paramaterised configuration file needs.

-Provision-time environmental variables can be propogated into the provisioned system (e.g. to be sourced by init scripts) using
+Provision-time environmental variables can be persisted on the provisioned system, e.g. to be sourced by init scripts

     $ provisio env [filter] > /some/file

-where `[filter]` can be used to grep a specific subset of variables.
-Additionally, environmental variables that begin with an underscore ("_") will be considered "private" and, although available during provisioning, will not be echoed and persisted in the provisioned system.
-This is useful for passwords and similar.
+where `[filter]` can be used to grep a specific subset of variables based on e.g. prefix.
+Additionally, environmental variables that begin with an underscore ("_") are considered "private" and, although available during provisioning, will never be echoed and persisted on the provisioned system.
+This is obviously useful for passwords and so on.

 Lastly,

     $ provisio include <path>

 supports decomposing Provisiofiles so that common configurations (e.g. base Linux) can be shared amongst different systems (e.g. web and database servers).
-Cacheing is shared across systems whereas execution state is not.
+Cacheing is shared across systems, whereas execution state is not.

 ## Contributions